Legal deposit: Germany

 In Germany, since 1913 publishing houses bound by a contract with the booksellers' guild, the Börsenverein des Deutschen Buchhandels, were required to send a so-called Pflichtexemplar of each book in print and stock to the Deutsche Bücherei in Leipzig.
 After World War II, Deutsche Bücherei kept going in East Germany, while the Deutsche Bibliothek was founded in Frankfurt am Main, West Germany.
 Legal deposits kept being required strictly by Private Law, organised by the Börsenverein and the German booksellers.
 Since 1969, the German National Library Law (Gesetz über die Deutsche Bibliothek vom 31.
 März 1969, BGBl.
 I S. 265) required that two copies of each print publication and of some non-print publications be sent to the German National Library in either Frankfurt am Main or Leipzig (depending on the publisher's location).
 The act was replaced in 2006 by the German National Library Act, as the German National Library, or Deutsche Nationalbibilothek, was founded.
 Additionally, each federal state of Germany requires that one or two copies of works published in that state be deposited in the respective state repository.

 Hong Kong

 Under section 3 of the Books Registration Ordinance the publisher of a new book shall, within one month after the book is published, printed, produced or otherwise made in Hong Kong, deliver to the Secretary for Broadcasting, Culture and Sport free of charge five copies of the book.

 A person who contravenes such requirement shall be guilty of an offence and shall be liable on conviction to a fine of HK$2000.

 The secretary is required to send one copy to the City Hall Library, which was the main library of the previous Urban Council or such other library as he may approve.

-This requirement did not include any library under the previous Regional Council (the another municipal council in Hong Kong), and was not amended since the Hong Kong Central Library was open and replaced the City Hall Library as the main library for the whole dependent territory.
+This requirement did not include any library under the previous Regional Council (another municipal council in Hong Kong), and was not amended since the Hong Kong Central Library was open and replaced the City Hall Library as the main library for the whole territory.